-Home Ā» Recipes Ā» Soup & Sides Ā» Instant Pot Chicken Soup
+Home » Recipes » Soups, Stews & Chilis » Instant Pot Chicken Soup

 Instant Pot Chicken Soup

 We all have foods we turn to when we’re a bit under the weather.
 For my grandmother, it was 7-Up.
 It didn’t matter what was wrong with you, she firmly believed 7-Up would fix it.
 Stomach ache?
 Headache?
 Missing a limb?
 “7-Up will fix it mija.”
-Even after all these years I can hear her voice suggesting her favorite remedy.
-In fact the only thing she did not suggest 7-Up for was a stuffy nose, in which case she advised eating a jalapeno raw.
+Even after all these years I can hear her voice.
+In fact the only thing she did not suggest 7-Up for was a stuffy nose, in which case she advised eating a raw jalapeno.
 True story.

 • Easy.
 Just add all the ingredients to your Instant Pot, press the buttons and walk away.